-In 1997 while Derek Bindner was working as an executive and close protection specialist, he was employed to lead a team of operatives during the Canadian postal labour dispute, in the Niagara region.
-Derek came to be known as the levelheaded guy that could “take care of business” efficiently, without incidence or being charged with assault.
-Eventually, Derek’s fellow bodyguards came to him for extra training after work hours.
+Fast forward to 1997, while Derek was working as an executive and close protection specialist, he was employed to lead a team of operatives in the Niagara region, during a national labour dispute.
+Derek came to be known as the guy that you could count on, to “have your back”, as he worked efficiently, without incidence.
+Eventually, Derek’s fellow bodyguards came to him for extra private training, after work hours.
 In the same year, in a performance review, Derek was commended on restoring peace during many violent altercations in the field.
-During the same review, Derek was questioned about his methods of navigating verbal and physical aggression, with such grace and effectiveness.
-He explained to them that he studied the martial arts of Aikido and Jiu-jitsu.
+During this review, he was questioned about his methods of navigating verbal and physical aggression, with such control.
+Derek explained to them that he trained in the martial arts of Aikido and Jiu-jitsu.
 It was the lessons from these two martial arts that gave him the mental, physical and emotional confidence, and skills to deal with undesirable people in high stress situations.
-After the performance review was conducted, Derek was asked if he would consider instructing all other operatives in defensive tactics, and techniques for keeping calm in chaotic and unpredictable environments.
-It was then that Derek was hired to teach his fellow operatives in Aikido and Jiu-jitsu tactics.
+After the performance review was conducted, Derek was invited to consider instructing all other operatives in defensive and control tactics.
+It was then that Derek was hired to instruct his fellow operatives in Aikido and Jiu-jitsu tactics.

-On July 5, 1997, Derek started his own defensive tactics training academy named Tactical Defence Solutions, and founded Goshin Jiu-jitsu for civilians.
+On July 5, 1997, Derek started his own part time defensive tactics training academy, named Tactical Defense Solutions (TDS), and created Aiki-jitsu Tactics, for law enforcement.

-Since then, the name has been changed to Bindner Academy, and has grown tremendously, offering local, national, and international seminars, courses, presentations and ongoing classes in Yoshinkan Aikido, Goshin Jiu-jitsu, Brazilian Jiu-jitsu, Aiki-Jujitsu, and human performance coaching.
+Since then, the name TDS has included the names Aikido Network, and Reliance Jiu-jitsu, and in 2018, the name was changed to Bindner Academy.
+The school has grown tremendously over 23 years, offering local, national, and international seminars, courses, and presentations, including ongoing classes in Aiki-jitsu Fusion, Universal Movement, Brazilian Jiu-jitsu, and Warriorfit (leadership fitness coaching).